zsteinkamp/m4l-ChiasticSlide/README.md

 ## Changelog

+- 2025-10-30 [v12](https://github.com/zsteinkamp/m4l-ChiasticSlide/releases/download/v12/ChiasticSlide-v12.amxd) - Fix bug related to rendering audio.
+Thanks Dino Spiluttini for the report!
+Also watches for path changes to respond to being moved around the chain.
+Animates the size of the balls depending on volume.
 - 2025-09-25 [v11](https://github.com/zsteinkamp/m4l-ChiasticSlide/releases/download/v11/ChiasticSlide-v11.amxd) - Improved help popup and refreshed images in documentation.
 - 2024-12-15 [v10](https://github.com/zsteinkamp/m4l-ChiasticSlide/releases/download/v10/ChiasticSlide-v10.amxd) - Adds two "Auto" buttons to set up the device to fade between the number of sources with even volume, regardless of direction setting.
 A1 only works well when there are > 3 chains.
 Again, thanks @Luke-KB for the idea.
 - 2024-12-11 [v9](https://github.com/zsteinkamp/m4l-ChiasticSlide/releases/download/v9/ChiasticSlide-v9.amxd) - Adds an automation-aware toggle for the endless direction knob.
 Thanks again @Luke-KB for the feedback!
 Also makes the visualization more accurate when min/max vol is used.